arnonram/swade-npc-importer/README.md

 ## How it does it and what's supported

 1. The statblock is prased by searching for all supported attributes/traits/etc..
+    - Any _Additional Stats (Actors)_ which were added through the SWADE System Settings are: searched for, added, and enabled
 2. Every trait is searched for throughout all Item Compendiums in the selected Package ([see Settings -> Package for Imports](#some-configurations))
 3. If the triat is found in a Compendium then it is copied and updated to the Actor; If not found, then a new one will be created for the Actor only (no new compendium entry is created)